 Why make a pre-application enquiry?

-We want to promote the use of early discussions about a proposal to enable, as far as possible, the issues associated with the proposal to be identified and if possible for those issues to be resolved.
+We want to promote the use of early discussions about a proposal to enable, as far as possible, any issues to be raised and potential solutions identified.

 The key benefits of pre-application discussion are seen as:

-- The customer will have a better understanding of how their application will be judged against the policies in the council’s local plan and other planning considerations eg. guidance
+- Better customer understanding of how an application will be judged against relevant planning policy and guidance

-- The process should enable early identification of the need for specialist advice
+- Early identification of the need for specialist advice

-- The process could give the opportunity to modify a proposal to make it potentially acceptable
+- Opportunity to amend a proposal to potentially make it acceptable

-- The process could save time for both the customer and the council
+- Time-saving for both the customer and the council

-- The process should raise the quality of development
+- An improvement in the quality of development

 - A reduction in confrontation and frustration

 If it is evident that the advice of the council’s officers has not been taken into account the council may determine the application as submitted without any further discussion/negotiation.

 What if I am only looking for very general advice - do I need to go through this process?

-The council will continue to provide a general level of advice to members of the public about the planning application process without the need to pay a fee.
+The council will continue to provide a very general level of planning advice to members of the public without charging a fee.
+The relevant contact details are below:

 - How to submit a planning application : what plans are needed; how much the fee would be; what other supporting information is required